What is case management?

 - Improve visibility and control.
 Reporting dashboards and audit trails of all activities increase transparency, support compliance and help organizations identify opportunities for improvement.

 - Ensure smooth handoffs and effective collaboration.
-Organizations can support effective collaboration by having critical information and supporting content instantly accessible to all authorised employees throughout a case.
+Organizations can support effective collaboration by having critical information and supporting content instantly accessible to all authorized employees throughout a case.

 The decision to deploy a case management solution in the cloud or on-premises depends on what your organization needs.